MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVRule.md

 ```

 ### -Protocol
-Updates the Protocol value of the matching Hyper-V firewall rules.
+Updates the protocol value of the matching Hyper-V firewall rules.

 This parameter specifies that network packets with matching IP protocol match this rule.
 The acceptable values for this parameter are:
 - Protocols by number:  0-255.